Extension Logo

 This case curriculum is appropriate for individual study or as a group in a training or course.
 It consists of 20 chapters and participants can complete the course in 2-4 hours, depending on the depth of study.

-3. Recognize the profound significance of prevention and early intervention in supporting positive mental health trajectories for young children.
+3. Recognize the importance of prevention and early intervention.

-4. Understand how socio-ecological and developmental perspectives provide frameworks for comprehending the multifaceted nature of children's mental health.
+4. Apply socio-ecological and developmental perspectives to children’s mental health

 A main purpose of this case is to introduce users to the field of infant mental health, which emphasizes the important relationship between a child and the parent or primary caregiver in helping a child grow.
 Infant mental health refers to the ability to learn, grow and express emotions within the context of healthy relationships with others.